-Tempered glass fractures into small, less dangerous pieces in the hope of avoiding serious injuries caused by sharp edges.
-There are two main types of glass used when building cars.
-Vehicles that circulate today have laminated glass or tempered glass.
-Automatic glass is tempered or laminated.
+Tempered glass and laminated glass are the two main types of glass used when building cars.
+Vehicles that circulate today have either laminated glass or tempered glass.